92jackson/fivem-kid-friendly-mod/README.md

 # FiveM Kid Friendly Mod

-Inspired by R3QQ's Family Friendly Free Roaming (FFFR) Mod for GTA 5 Single Player, this mod brings a safer/more age appropriate GTA experience for children to FiveM.
+Inspired by R3QQ's Family Friendly Free Roaming (FFFR) mod for GTA 5 Single Player, this mod brings a safer/more age appropriate GTA experience for children to FiveM.

 The mod includes many configurable features providing the opportunity to supress and remove all violent and disturbing encounters/game mechanics, effectively turning the game into a peaceful free-roam driving game, free of death, violence and injury, with the possibility of playing with friends and family.